shreya299/sales-performance-analysis-sql-powerbi/README.md

 ## Deliverables
 - SQL queries used for KPI and trend analysis
 - Power BI dashboards for interactive performance reporting
--

 Below are two key views from the Power BI dashboard that support the analysis described above:

 This dashboard provides an overview of key sales KPIs, revenue trends over time, and regional performance, helping support high-level sales monitoring and comparison.

 <img width="1359" height="799" src="https://github.com/user-attachments/assets/a503a7f6-2c16-4314-a8e2-01986e4e0191" />

-This view focuses on market share and regional revenue distribution, making it easier to compare growth patterns and identify leading and underperforming segments.
+This view highlights market share and regional revenue distribution, helping compare performance across regions and spot segments that are leading versus those that may need closer attention.

 <img width="1282" height="785" src="https://github.com/user-attachments/assets/e6aa4412-afd3-42df-bf21-5e3b5d1c24ff" />